CCBDA-UPC/Assignments-2020/Lab05.md

 Our signup web app wants to notify you each time a user signs up.
 When the data from the signup form is written to the DynamoDB table, the app will send you an AWS SNS notification.

-First, you need to create an AWS SNS t opic, which is a stream for notifications, and then you need to create a subscription that tells AWS SNS where and how to send the notifications.
+First, you need to create an AWS SNS topic, which is a stream for notifications, and then you need to create a subscription that tells AWS SNS where and how to send the notifications.

 **To set up AWS SNS notifications**